Estimated reading time: 6 minutes

 Preview and publish.

 Your YouTube video will not go live until you publish it.
-Once you have entered all of the basic and advanced video settings and double-checked them for possible typos, choose an option from the list of privacy settings.
-If everything looks good, select the “publish” button and get ready to rack up views.
-You can promote your video by sharing it on social media – just copy and paste the YouTube link.
+Once you have entered all the basic and advanced video settings and double-checked them for possible typos, choose an option from the list of privacy settings.
+Select the “publish” button and get ready to rack up views if everything looks good.
+You can promote your video by sharing it on social media – copy and paste the YouTube link.